fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 x y width height
 ```

 `height` ends up on top of the stack.
-That is why you have to pop them in the reverse order.
+That is why you have to bind them in the reverse order.

-It goes on to draw a box by moving to the lower left corner, and drawing lines to each corner in a anti-clockwise fasion.
+It goes on to draw a box by moving to the lower left corner, and drawing lines to each corner in a counter-clockwise fasion.

 ```ps
 {{#include ../../image-src/aliasing.ps:9:13}}